 Timing is most crucial if you are looking to have a fall harvest for peas.
 Give peas 8-12 weeks before the first frost to grow; mid to late summer should be a good time.
 Check out our detailed article on growing peas here.

 This root vegetable is easy to grow, and you can plant it in both the spring and fall.
 The good time to sow the seeds for fall planting is at least 4-6 weeks before the first fall frost.
 Radishes tend to bolt in hot weather, so make sure to plant it in moderate temperature ranges.
 See how to grow radish in pots here!

 It’s another name, “Rocket” is quite popular as well.
 This salad green is a member of the mustard family, which is why it has a zap of peppery flavor.
 For harvest in fall, plant it in late summer and early fall.
 The green grows quickly and is ready for picking in just 4-6 weeks salads.

 10. Bok Choi

-Belonging to the cabbage family bok choy is also known as Pak Choy.
+Belonging to the cabbage family, bok choy is also known as Pak Choy.
 It’s a cool-weather crop and can be sown in mid to late summer and early fall.
-The baby bok choy will be ready for harvest in 30 days whereas large varieties take 4-6 weeks.
+The baby bok choy will be ready for harvest in 30 days, whereas large varieties take 4-6 weeks.
 It’s rich in nutrients and a perfect addition to any calorie-deficient diet.
-Know more about growing this green vegetable here.
+Learn more about growing this green vegetable here.

 You can get an idea about planting carrots for fall harvest with the average first frost date in your region.
 It takes 10-12 weeks for carrots to grow, so give them that much time.
 You can have some radishes along with carrots in a big container or raised bed as radishes can be pulled out earlier before carrots even mature.
 Don’t miss these carrot growing tips!